elijahbartolome/Web_FMgr_soln/README.md

 3. Run `docker-compose up -d` in root directory (which should contain `docker-compose.yml`)

 4. Go to [localhost:5000](localhost:5000) on a web browser

+## How to use
+* Click on a red folder to expand/collapse branches

+* Click on a green file to preview contents.
+The preview will be in a panel at the top of the page

+* Click on Download next to a green file to download the file